skills/release-based-workflow/README.md

 1. Open a pull request with `hotfix-v1.0.1` as the `base` branch, and `fix-game-background` as the `compare` branch
 1. Fill in the pull request template to describe your changes (e.g. `Hotfix for broken game style` as the title and `Fixed bug, set game background back to black` as the body content)
-1. Review the changes and approve the pull request
+1. Review the changes and click `Create pull request`
-1. Click **Merge pull request**
+1. We want to merge this into our hotfix branch now so click **Merge pull request**
-1. Wait about 20 seconds then refresh this page for the next step

 Now we want these changes merged into `main` as well so let's create and merge a pull request with our hotfix to `main`.
 ### :keyboard: Activity: Create the release pull request

 1. Open a pull request with `main` as the `base` branch, and `hotfix-v1.0.1` as the `compare` branch
 1. Fill in the pull request template to describe your changes (e.g. `Hotfix v1.0.1` as the title and `Fixed bug introduced in last production release - set game background back to black` as the body content)
-1. Review the changes and approve the pull request
+1. Review the changes and click `Create pull request`
 1. Click **Merge pull request**
 1. Wait about 20 seconds then refresh this page for the next step